-People make plans for the weekend all the time.
-You probably have made plans for your weekend and you didn’t give it a second thought.
-Planning does not have to be hard, although making some plans require more effort than others.
+People make plans all the time.
+You’ve probably made plans for your weekend and didn’t give it a second thought.
+Planning does not have to be hard, although some plans require more effort than others.

-An example, planning to go to the movies does not require much effort, planning a summer vacation requires more effort.
+As an example, planning to go to the movies does not require much effort.
+Pick a movie and go.
+Planning a summer vacation requires more effort.

 Planning (outlining) a book requires a bit more effort, but it does not have to be “boring effort.”

 Whether I plan a vacation or a book, I do so with excitement.
 That’s because the outlining process I use is straight-forward and keeps me from going off on some writing tangent wasting hours of time and precious life moments.